wtistang/LibertyGettingStarted-Lab/README.md

 ### 6.4.2.2 Use includes for better re-use and visibility

-If you configure a Liberty server with resources like datasources or JMS queues, user registry and more, your configureation file can get quite long and not easy to be read and maintained.
+If you configure a Liberty server with resources like datasources or JMS queues, user registry and more, your configuration file can get quite long and not easy to be read and maintained.
 Liberty allows to specify configuration resources to get included into the server configuration.
 This helps to keep control over the configuration, provides better reuse of the different configuration and allows to split the responsibility for the configuration between different teams.
 The developer for example could create the application specific configuration and operations the security configuration.

 You will now use **includes** to structure the server configuration.